December 1, 2024

 Russia Embraces Cryptocurrencies Amid Western Sanctions

-On September 1, 2024, Russia is set to embark on a financial experiment by integrating cryptocurrencies into its international payment system.
-This decision marks a dramatic shift in the country’s economic policy, motivated by the increasing difficulty of conducting traditional financial transactions due to stringent Western sanctions caused by the Russian invasion of Ukraine.
+On September 1, 2024, is set to embark on a financial experiment by integrating cryptocurrencies into its international payment system.
+This decision marks a dramatic shift in the country’s economic policy, motivated by the increasing difficulty of conducting traditional financial transactions due to stringent Western caused by the Russian invasion of Ukraine.
 Historically a critic of digital currencies, Russia’s pivot towards cryptocurrencies reflects a broader strategy to circumvent these sanctions and maintain economic stability, if that is even possible in a country that lives on borrowed time.

 Background and Strategic Shift